Birmingham Veterans Disability Attorneys

 If you disagree with the final decision from the Board of Veterans’ Appeals and want to appeal, you must file a Notice of Appeal to the United States Court of Appeals for Veterans Claims within 120 days after the date the Board of Veterans’ Appeals mailed a copy of its final decision.
 That date which is stamped on the front of the decision.

 Read Our Client Testimonials:

 “My family and I couldn’t have been happier with the Disability Attorneys of Michigan.
-Specifically, Erika went above and beyond to explain everything thoroughly and ensure a successful outcome.
-Erika’s compassion not only for her work, but for families that she works with is second to none.
-Erika and DAM are highly recommended.” – Michael, Birmingham MI
+My lawyer went above and beyond to explain everything thoroughly and ensure a successful outcome.
+Her compassion not only for her work, but for families that she works with is second to none.”- Michael, Birmingham MI

 Oakland County Legal Resources: